-Ms. Chudacoff grew up in Ann Aebor, Michigan.
+Ms. Chudacoff grew up in Ann Arbor, Michigan.
 She received both her Bachelor and Master of Music degree from the Eastman School of Music, Rochester, NY.
 While at the Eastman School of Music, she was a teaching assistant to Sylvia Rosenberg.
 Her primary teachers were Michael Avsharian in Ann Arbor, and Sylvia Rosenberg and Zvi Zeitlin at Eastman.

 Prior to moving to Washington DC, she:

-Since coming to the Washington, DC area, she has served with the:
+After coming to the Washington, DC area, she served with the:

 She joined the Marine band in 1991, played with the Marine Band White House Chamber Orchestra for four Presidential administrations, and was the Concertmaster when she retired from the Marines in 2015.

 [Note.
-Another member of the chamber orchestra for this album was Mr. Kim Miller, who also played 2nd Violin on this recording, was the concertmaster of the Marine Chamber Orchestra before her until he retired in 2008.]
+Another member of the chamber orchestra for this album was Mr. Kim Miller, who played 2nd Violin on this recording.
+He was the concertmaster of the Marine Chamber Orchestra before Ms. Chudacoff until he retired in 2008.]

-Ms. Chudacoff is involved in various D.C. metro area activities including:
+Ms. Chudacoff remains involved in various D.C. metro area activities including: